 …good question!
 This is the first time we’re trying this, but our expectation is that we’ll partner contributors based on experience levels and on individual’s interest in having a partner—more experienced authors paired with less experienced ones, people who’ve worked with us before paired with people who haven’t worked with us before, and people who indicate they’re enthusiastic about having someone to support them will be paired with those enthusiastic about offering support.
 The two will assist each other through the process and will alpha- and beta-read for each other.
 By working together from story inception, the partners will be able to catch plot, pacing, or other story-related issues early, thereby minimizing the amount of work that will need to be done once stories are submitted to the editors.
 We strongly encourage authors to use Discord DMs for this process, though communicating through emails and/or through comments on documents would also be acceptable.
 Your stories should not be related—this is about helping catch story issues early on, not about literally collaborating to create stories!
 It’s mutual support rather than co-authoring.
 We’ll share more details on how this will work when we contact accepted authors.

 Will authors be paid?

 Yes.
-We will pay a minimum of $0.01 USD per word, up to a total of $60 USD for a 6,000 word story.
-We will include raising this payment as a fundraising campaign “stretch goal.”
-Depending on the success of the campaign, contributing authors could be paid as much as $0.08 USD per word (up to $480 USD).
+We are paying authors $0.01 USD per word, up to a total of $60 USD for a 6,000 word story.
 All authors will be required to sign a contract that outlines rights assignments, payment, copyright, and other legal issues.
 You can see a sample of that contract here.

 Will story rights revert to the authors post-publication?